Religious Studies Major

 If you are more interested in focusing your studies on Christian Theology, please take a look at the Theology major.

-Goal 1: Students will understand at least two religious traditions beyond an introductory level, including their histories, beliefs, practices and contemporary expressions.
+Goal 1: Students will study at least two religious traditions beyond an introductory level, including their histories, beliefs, practices and contemporary expressions.

-Goal 2: Students will understand the implications of religious belief for moral decision making and ethical action in the world;
+Goal 2: Students will study the implications of religious belief for moral decision making and ethical action in the world.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: